HimesGroup/BMIN503_Final_Project/report/bmin_report_benson.html.md

 The National Survey of Substance Abuse Treatment Services (N-SSATS) is conducted by the Substance Abuse and Mental Health Services Administration (SAMSHA) on an annual basis.
 Facilities which voluntarily responded and agreed to be represented are included in the directory.
 For each facility, information on their service offerings, licensure, payment forms and funding structure, street address, and contact information are collected.

 We obtained N-SSATS directory listings in PDF format for the years 2005-2021, and CSV format for 2022-2023.
-Prior to 2005, the text was not directly embedded in each PDF document, and was instead created through optical character recognition, introducing significant barriers to data cleaning.
+Prior to 2005, text was not directly embedded in each PDF document, and was instead created through optical character recognition, introducing significant barriers to data cleaning.
 Data ingestion from each PDF was performed using the R package readPDF.
+Future work to ingest NSSATS files from 1980 through 2005 using modern OCR techniques is needed.

 #### Crime Data

-We identified and accessed open data portals with geolocated, up-to-date crime incident records for medium and large US cities with populations above 300,000 (Atlanta, Austin, Baltimore, Chicago, Cincinnati, Dallas, Denver, Detroit, Los Angeles, New York City, Philadelphia, San Francisco, Seattle).
+We identified and accessed open data portals with geolocated, up-to-date crime incident records for medium and large US cities with populations above 300,000 (Atlanta, Baltimore, Chicago, Denver, Los Angeles, New York, Philadelphia, San Francisco, Seattle).
 We included records which contained complete date of incident, latitude and longitude where the incident occurred, and crime description data fields.

 Incidents were subset into two groups: all crimes, and violent crimes.
 Per the U.S. Federal Bureau of Investigation (FBI) Uniform Crime Reporting (UCR) Program, any crime which was recorded as murder, non-negligent manslaughter (homicide), rape, robbery, or aggravated assault was considered to be “violent crime.”